canyazbahar/Flipper-Zero-Snake/README.md

 2. 62 (u/NoMap3600)

-3. Waiting for new highest scores...
+3. Waiting for new high scores...

 ------------------------------------------------------------------------------------------
-Leaderboard will be updated whenever there is a new score, of course with a legitimate photo.
+The leaderboard will be updated whenever there is a new score, of course with a legitimate photo.